 Feed less!
-Baked food is more nutritious bite-for-bite than other pet foods (which are typically extruded).
+Baked food is more nutritious bite-for-bite than other pet foods (most of which are quickly extruded rather than slowly baking).
 You'll feed significantly less!

-Measure once, feed twice: We recommend that you measure out the daily feeding amount once per day, then feed from that portion throughout the day.
-We've found that this provides a more consistent feeding amount, which is important for maintaining optimum weight.
+Measure once, feed twice: We strongly recommend that you measure out the daily feeding amount once per day, then feed from that portion throughout the day.
+This provides a more consistent feeding amount, which is important for maintaining optimum weight.
 It's also more convenient, especially if you feed many times per day.
-Feed your dog a minimum of twice a day; some dogs, especially high-energy small dogs, prefer three or more feedings a day.
+Feed your dog a minimum of twice a day.
+Some dogs, especially high-energy small dogs, may prefer 5 feedings a day.

 When to feed: We recommend feeding once in the morning and once in the early afternoon.
 Withhold food and water after vigorous exercise; wait until your dog has cooled down.